Eligibility

 11. The congregation must work with Partners for Sacred Places and the National Trust for Historic Preservation prior to disbursement of the capital grant to ensure that all program requirements have been met.

-Recipients are required to: develop a comprehensive scope of work described by permit-ready construction documents with cost estimates produced by an experienced, qualified building professional or team of professionals, typically including architects; develop a realistic budget and timeline for completing the work; and develop a realistic fundraising plan.
+Recipients are required to: develop a comprehensive scope of work described by permit-ready documentation (100% Construction Documents) or equivalent documentation produced by an experienced, qualified building professional or team of professionals, typically including architects; develop a realistic budget and timeline for completing the work, including bids from qualified contractors, and select a contractor and bid(s); and develop a realistic fundraising plan.

 One-quarter of the required matching funds must be raised or pledged before any portion of the grant can be disbursed.
 Funds that have been pledged before entry into the program cannot count toward the required match.